DiyMediaServer

 Change the SSH port (optional)

-Moving off port 22 cuts down on automated bot noise, though it won’t stop a determined attacker.
+Moving off port 22 cuts down on automated bot noise.
+It won’t stop a determined attacker, but it cleans up your logs.

 Port 2222

-If you change this, remember to update your firewall rules accordingly.
+If you change this, update your firewall rules at the same time.
+Don’t leave it for later.

 Enforce modern encryption

-Force SSH to use strong ciphers and message authentication codes, preventing fallback to weaker algorithms.
+Force SSH to use strong ciphers and message authentication codes.
+This prevents fallback to weaker algorithms.

 Ciphers aes256-ctr,aes192-ctr,aes128-ctr